Medicines Safety

 Benefits

-- People with chronic non-cancer pain reporting better quality of life, more able to be economically active and less disability because of improved care.
+- People with Learning Disability reporting better quality of life, more able to be independent and economically active and experiencing less disability as a result of improved care.

 Resource Library